Florida man laughed about burying poodle alive, police say

-TAMPA, Fla.
-(WFLA) — A Florida man accused of burying his father’s dog alive allegedly laughed about killing the poodle mix when interviewed by detectives.
+A Florida man accused of burying his father’s dog alive allegedly laughed about killing the poodle mix when interviewed by detectives, KTLA sister station WFLA reports.

 According to an affidavit, police were called to a disturbance at a home in Clearwater at about 1:15 p.m.
 Sunday.